Europe inflation slips to 5.5% — but that won’t stop central bank rate hikes

 While that is a big drop from the peak of 10.6% in October, persistently high prices in the U.S., Europe and the United Kingdom pushed some of the world’s top central bankers to make clear they are going to keep raising rates and leave them there until inflation drops to their 2% goal considered best for the economy.

-Consumers saw relief on energy prices, which dropped 5.6% after last year’s crisis, while food price inflation was up 11.7%, easing from 12.5% in May.
+Consumers in Europe saw relief on energy costs, which dropped 5.6% after last year’s crisis, while food prices rose 11.7% from a year earlier, easing from 12.5% in May.

-Core inflation, which excludes volatile food and fuel and offers a clearer picture of longer-term price pressures, rose slightly to 5.4% from 5.3% the month before.
+Core inflation, which excludes volatile food and fuel costs and offers a clearer picture of longer-term price pressures, rose slightly to 5.4% from 5.3% the month before.

+Inflation varied widely across the eurozone — Slovakia had the highest at 11.3%.
+Germany, Europe’s largest economy, recorded 6.8%, and France saw 5.3%.
+Three countries came in under the ECB’s 2% goal: Luxembourg at 1%, Belgium at 1.6% and Spain at 1.6%.

 The initial outbreak of inflation was fueled by Russia’s invasion of Ukraine, which sent energy and food prices higher.
 The global economy’s rebound from the COVID-19 pandemic also strained supplies of parts and raw materials.